iftechfoundation/twine-cookbook/clamping_numbers/sugarcube/sugarcube_clamping_numbers.md

 ## Summary

-This recipe demonstrates how to limit a numeric variable to a value between a set range, this process is commonly known as **clamping**.
+This example demonstrates how to limit a numeric variable to a value between a set range, this process is commonly known as **clamping**.
 It uses the [*Math.clamp()*](http://www.motoslave.net/sugarcube/2/docs/object-methods.html#math-mathclamp) function in SugarCube to achieve the desired result.

 ## Live Example